How to Maintain Safe Lid Usage During Operation

 The lid helps the tandoor retain high internal heat.

-Keep the lid fully closed while cooking; manage airflow on gas tandoors via built-in vents or valves, not the lid.
+Keep the lid fully closed while cooking and this is highly suggested to manage airflow on gas tandoors via built-in vents or valves, not the lid.

 - Finishing Up and Cooling

 After cooking, turn off the flame/fuel.
-Now, simply close the lid fully to facilitate safe, gradual cooling.
+Now close the lid fully to facilitate gradual cooling.

 Tandoor cooking safety tips